MagnusDot/MegaBot/README.md

 Install : https://discord.com/api/oauth2/authorize?client_id=746452184777883690&permissions=8&scope=bot

-## Correction V0.1.3
+## Correction V0.1.5
-- now you can't have conflict with multiple message id
-- Fix name undefined when the user is muted
-- Fix wrong time logged when a user is muted
+- When a role is unchecked the user role is removed

 # Features